-(When you drill down into the model, it’s much more complex … so let’s not do that for now)
+(When you drill down into the model, it’s much more complex … so let’s not do that for now).

 The Myers Briggs tool is based on the same underlying Jungian principles.
-We do like how clever saying ‘Jungian principles’ makes us sound by the way.
+We do like how clever saying ‘Jungian principles’ makes us sound, by the way.
 But with Myers Briggs, the 16 different variations from INTP to ESFJ are harder to explain than the 4 Insight colours.

 Marketing Monkey 1 - Sunshine Yellow (aka Hear no evil)